-This statement is made pursuant to Part 6, Section 54 of the Modern Slavery Act 2015 (the United Kingdom), the Modern Slavery Act 2018 (Australia) and the U.S. California Transparency in Supply Chains Act of 2010 with consideration for the requirements of the other laws and regulations in relation to modern slavery, human trafficking, forced labor, child labor and respect human rights and constitutes the slavery and human trafficking statement for Sumitomo Chemical ("SCC") group of companies in scope for purposes of such Acts ("SCC Group") for the financial year ending March 2023.
+This statement is made pursuant to Part 6, Section 54 of the Modern Slavery Act 2015 (the United Kingdom), the Modern Slavery Act 2018 (Australia), the U.S. California Transparency in Supply Chains Act of 2010 and the Canadian Fighting Against Forced Labor and Child Labour in Supply Chain Act with consideration for the requirements of the other laws and regulations in relation to modern slavery, human trafficking, forced labor, child labor and respect human rights and constitutes the slavery and human trafficking statement for Sumitomo Chemical ("SCC") group of companies in scope for purposes of such Acts ("SCC Group") for the financial year ending March 2024.
 The statement is approved by the board of directors of SCC.